tytydraco/yessleep/out/Somewhere_Beneath_Us_Part_24.md

 &#x200B;

 Alice stared for a moment, her mouth parted as if to say something, but no words came out, "Joel, I know you're upset about your friend and Ethan, but that's insane.
 Whatever that thing is is far beyond our understanding.
-How would you even attempt to *kill* it\*?\*"
+How would you even attempt to *kill* it?"

 "I told you Ethan had injured it, remember?
 If I can get close enough to it, I think I can finish it off."